KHaack/snlp-miniproject/README.md

 Fact checker based on wikipedia corpus, StandfortNLP, TagMe and WordNet.

+Steps for running the application

+1. start docker container
+2. run spring
+3. 'access via UI' OR 'access the demos (training & test)'

 ## pre requirements for the development environment

 - java 11